 Battell Research Forest

 The Battell Research Forest is a 42-hectare patch of uncut hemlock-pine forest that was given to the College by Joseph Battell in 1911.
 Battell’s deed stipulated that the trees on the lot “….are not to be cut…but shall be preserved in a primitive state.”
 The forest is primarily hemlock and red pine, but patches of maple, beech, and birch forest occur in areas that were affected by a windstorm in 1950.
 The oldest pines and hemlocks in the forest are over 300 years old, and many seem to have established following fires in the 1700s and 1800s.
 The forest is important habitat for wildlife.
-Hemlock forests are an important winter habitat for deer, which rely on the shelter and relatively shallow snow that they provide, and numerous small mammals (including two species of flying squirrel, whose use of the forest was the subject of thesis work by Emerson Tuttle in 2009).
+Hemlock forests are an important winter habitat for deer, which rely on the shelter and relatively shallow snow that they provide, and numerous small mammals.

 On the sixth floor of McCardell Bicentennial Hall, we have a greenhouse with a bay filled with plants for teaching purposes and a bay for plants used in student and faculty research.
 For instance, the research bay this semester has understory spring ephemerals for a plant ecology course, soybeans for an environmental studies course, and young oak saplings for senior thesis research.
 A table for reading and studying in the teaching bay is surrounded by greenery 12 months a year—this site has proven to be a haven for students in winter, when the world outside is gray and cold.